PowerBiDevCamp/SalesforceUserOwnsDataEmbedding/README.md

 <img src="ReadMe\media\image14.png" style="width:3.03577in;height:2.01509in" />

-At this point, the report should be display in the browser.
+At this point, the report should be displayed in the browser.
+The application has now been set up and configured and you can begin using it in Salesforce.

 <img src="ReadMe\media\image15.png" style="width:4.41189in;height:2.41429in" />

-Once you have things set up this far, it is time to embed things in a Salesforce page.
+Now it's time to embed things in a Salesforce page.
 For example, you can create an VisualForce page with the following code to embed a report.

 **&lt;apex:page showHeader="true" standardStylesheets="false" &gt;**